Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 4. Quartzsite

-In the summer, Quartzsite, AZ, has just over 2,000 residents, but in the winter, more than 200,000 snowbirds fly to the small town and stake out a spot on public land, transforming it into a lively hub of connection and community.
-With 56 percent of the local population being retirees, Quartzsite offers a welcoming and diverse environment for seniors.
+In the summer, Quartzsite, AZ, has just over 2,000 residents, but in the winter, that population grows to an estimated 2 million as snowbirds fly to the small town and stake out a spot on public land, transforming it into a lively hub of connection and community.
+With a median age of 71.2 years, Quartzsite offers a welcoming and diverse environment for seniors retiring in Arizona.
 The informal housing options and budget-friendly lifestyle attract those seeking an affordable and laid-back winter (or all-year!) retreat.
 And the stunning desert scenery adds to the appeal, providing retirees with natural beauty and peacefulness in their daily lives.

 A couple is preparing for retirement in Arizona and have just finished loading the PODS portable moving container that is located in their driveway.

-When you’re ready to retire to Arizona, let PODS make your move easy.
+When you’re ready to move to Arizona, make your move flexible with PODS portable moving containers.
 They’ll deliver a portable moving and storage container to your current address so you can fill it up on your schedule.
 Need help packing and loading?
-Not a problem, PODS can direct you to local movers who can take care of everything for you.
-When it’s time to go, a PODS professional will pick up your container and drive it to your new home in Arizona!
-And don’t forget, one month of storage is always included with each move.
+Not a problem, PODS can refer you to local packing and loading services to help with the heavy lifting.
+When it’s time to go, a PODS professional will pick up your container and deliver it to your new home in Arizona!
+Plus, one month’s storage is built into the cost of every move, so you don’t have to stress if you have a gap between moving out and moving in when you’re retiring in Arizona.

-Editor’s note: Average and median rent prices were obtained from RentCafe, Zumper, and Apartments.com and average home values were obtained from Zillow.
+Editor’s note: Average and median rent prices were obtained from RentCafe and Zillow, and average home values were obtained from Zillow.
 For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.
+Home values in the millions were rounded to the nearest $100,000.

 Comments